 The cemetery is a national heritage site, under the protection of the SA Heritage Resource Agency.
 More information is available from Centurion Heritage Society.

-Some of the original headstones still exist, and these have been embedded in concrete and on display, although I believe a number of them were in storage when I was there.
+Some of the original headstones still exist, and these have been embedded in concrete and are on display, although I believe a number of them were in storage when I was there.

 There are five headstones to Imperial Soldiers who may also be buried at the site.